Large-scale universality in quantum reaction-diffusion from Keldysh field theory

-with $\Theta_d$ the $d$-dimensional solid angle.
+with $\Theta_d$ the $d$-dimensional solid angle \footnote{$\alpha_d=1$ for $d$ even, $\alpha_d=\sqrt{\pi/2}$ for $d$ odd.}.
 The solution of the homogeneous Boltzmann equation for $d=1,2,3$ from the Fermi-sea initial state is shown in Fig.~\ref{fig:homo}.
 In $d=1$, the decay exponent is $1/2$ in agreement with the TGGE prediction \cite{lossth1,Rosso2022,perfetto22, perfetto23,lossth11}.
 We find that the algebraic decay is different from the mean-field $\tilde{t}^{-1}$ even for $d>1$ and it approaches the latter only for $d\to \infty$.
 This result is surprising and fundamentally different from the classical $A+A\to\emptyset$ RD dynamics.
-Therein, non mean-field algebraic decay is possible only in $d=1$ in the diffusion limited regime $\hbar \Gamma n/D \sim 1$ \cite{peliti1985,peliti1986renormalisation, Lee1994, cardy1996,tauber2005,tauber2002dynamic, tauber2014critical}, as a consequence of spatial fluctuations.
+Therein, non mean-field algebraic decay is possible only in $d=1$ in the diffusion-limited regime $\hbar \Gamma n/J \sim 1$ \cite{peliti1985,peliti1986renormalisation, Lee1994, cardy1996,tauber2005,tauber2002dynamic, tauber2014critical}, as a consequence of spatial fluctuations.
 Conversely, the different dimensional dependence of the exponent in Eq.~\eqref{eq:homo} does not emerge due to spatial fluctuations but from the universal large-scale limit \eqref{eq:boltzmann} of the quantum dynamics.
+We remark that the power-law decay \eqref{eq:homo} is dictated by the nonlinearity of the binary annihilation reaction.
+In addition the decay \eqref{eq:homo} beyond mean field is not specific of the zero temperature initial Fermi-sea state, since it also describes the dynamics ensuing from finite temperature initial states, with the temperature changing the amplitude but not the exponent of the decay \cite{SM}.